Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 • Costs: around 80 million euros

-• Measures: Removal of approx. 2 million m³ of polluted soil and near-natural transformation
+• Measures: Removal of approx. 2 million m³ of contaminated soil and near-natural reorganisation

-• Benefits: Improvement of tidal flow, sediment balance and biodiversity, new habitat for rare species
+• Benefits: Improvement of tidal currents, sediment balance and biodiversity, new habitat for rare species

 • Awards: Excellence Project IBA Hamburg (2009), "Best Practice in Working with Nature" PIANC (2014)